Wharram Builders and Friends

-A Photo & Discussion Forum brought to you by BudgetBoater.com
+A Photo & Discussion Forum for Wharram Design Enthusiasts

-During this last month I stay completely disconnected from the building, using my time to read and to learn more about the Linux system on my laptop and net-book which is a marvelous alternative system to Windows based on the sharing and cooperation instead competition and domination.
+During this last month I stay completely disconnected from the building, using my time to read and to learn more about the Linux system on my laptop and net-book which is a marvellous alternative system to Windows based on the sharing and cooperation instead competition and domination.

 Now I can reuse slightly my arm, I wish to share a digest of my building experiences here.